 a landlord in a brown sweater prepares an eviction notice on their laptop for a tenant

-During your conversation with previous landlords, ask about the tenant's rental payment history.
+During your conversation with their landlords, ask about the tenant's rental payment history.
 Ask if they paid rent on time, consistently, and in full.
 Additionally, gather information about how well the applicant maintained the rental property.
 Did they take care of the property, report maintenance issues promptly, and fulfill their responsibilities as a tenant?

 Step 5: Conduct a Credit Check